Rishi Sunak set to become first British Asian PM as Penny Mordaunt bows out

 Rishi Sunak will become the UK's first British Asian prime minister after his only remaining rival pulled out of the Tory leadership contest.

-Almost 200 Conservative MPs publicly backed the former chancellor ahead of the nomination deadline on Monday.
+Nearly 200 Conservative MPs publicly backed the former chancellor ahead of the nomination deadline on Monday.

 Commons Leader Penny Mordaunt dropped out after failing to secure enough support among MPs.

-It means Mr Sunak will succeed Liz Truss to become the youngest PM for more than 200 years.
+It means Mr Sunak will succeed Liz Truss and become the youngest PM for more than 200 years.

-The new PM is expected to take office within the next few days now the result of the Tory leadership contest has been confirmed.
+The new prime minister is expected to take office in the next few days now the result of the Tory leadership contest is known.

-Mr Sunak is due to make a speech to MPs after the result was announced by Sir Graham Brady, the chairman of the 1922 committee of backbench Tory MPs, at 14:00 BST on Monday.
+Mr Sunak has addressed Tory MPs after the result was announced by Sir Graham Brady, the chairman of the 1922 committee of backbench Conservatives.

-King Charles III will appoint Mr Sunak, who will take over from Ms Truss following her resignation just 45 days into her tumultuous premiership last week.
+The King will appoint Mr Sunak, who will take over from Ms Truss following her resignation just 45 days into her tumultuous premiership last week.

 Ms Sunak's effective coronation as Tory leader caps a rapid political comeback by the former chancellor, after he lost out to Ms Truss in the last leadership contest during the summer.